 2. Add color

-As we noted above, color is a major element of Mexican art and culture.
-The Cinco de Mayo emails we showcased above are drenched in vivid colors.
+As we note above, color is a major element of Mexican art and culture.
+The Cinco de Mayo emails we showcase above are drenched in vivid colors.
 A colorful palette will help your emails stand out from your usual email stream.

 3. Use animations

-Another trend we noticed among Cinco de Mayo emails – we saw more clever use of animation in these emails than in any other holiday emails.
+Another trend we notice among Cinco de Mayo emails — more imaginative use of animation than for other holidays.
 And not just one jiggling little icon either.
-We saw lots of countdown clocks – appropriate given how short the email window is for Cinco messaging – and animated hero images.
+We’ve seen lots of countdown clocks — appropriate given how short the email window is for Cinco messaging — plus animated hero images.

 For examples, click through to check out the emails we showcase at the top of the page.